 Hunter started last year with the Hawks, his second year with the team, before being waived for no valid reason.
 (The reason was the contract guarantee date, and the Hawks’s burning desire to bring back Mario West.
 For no valid reason.)
 Upon being waived, Hunter went to Greece, where he averaged 10.6ppg, 8.0rpg and 1.1bpg for Ilysiakos.
 At 6’8 and 225lbs, Hunter is small for an NBA power forward, but he runs, rebounds and dunks, and is good enough to play in the NBA.
 And the Nuggets need (want) a big man.
 It’s a question of whether they have enough money.

 Karl is currently under contract to the Nuggets, signing along with Butch down the end of the 2009/10 season.
 Given what just happened with Butch, the risk of such a strategy is now more apparent.
 The now 27 year old Karl never played for the Nuggets, but he did played seven games earlier in the season between the Cavaliers and the Warriors, putting up a PER of 5.1.
 Like most teams, Denver could use the extra shooter, and for as long as his dad is the coach, Karl will always have the advantage.

 Why is he here, exactly?

 Roby is a Colorado graduate, which explains a lot.
 He was a draft candidate in 2008, but went undrafted, and has spent the last couple of years in Israel.
 For Maccabi Haifa last year, Roby struggled, averaging only 7.7 points and 2.5 rebounds per game.
-Roby is a 6’6 guard who plays decent defense and rebounds well, yet as his jumpshot release has improved, its effectiveness has disappeared.
+Roby is a 6’6 guard who plays decent defence and rebounds well, yet as his jump shot release has improved, its effectiveness has disappeared.
 Roby has shot under 30% from three in both his professional seasons.
-And his defense, while good, is not good enough to overlook his lack of offense.
+And his defence, while good, is not good enough to overlook his lack of offence.